How to get to Venice from the UK

 Having looked at hotels we decided that staying on Murano Island would suit us for a family trip to Venice.
 We wanted to visit Murano on our stay anyway and it offered the opportunity to be away from the main tourist spots.
 Our thinking was that staying on Murano would give as a real feel for it rather than just visiting for a few hours.
 And so it proved.
 We managed to get around the whole island while we were there.
 There were less tourists and more locals than in Venice itself and we liked that.
 We felt it was a slightly more authentic experience.

 The hotel we chose was LaGare Hotel Venezia Isola di Murano (now the Hyatt Centric Murano).
 Conveniently, it had its own launch and provided us with transportation back and forth to Venice (as well as from the airport and back).
 We were able to book breakfast and an Executive Room.
 This was great for us as a family of four.

 Our suite had a sofa bed and single bed with a king sized bed in a separate area upstairs.
 All were very comfortable.
 The only down side was that the room was dark and did not have a view.

 The reception staff could not have been more friendly and helped us sort out transportation for the whole of our stay.
 Computers and printers were available to use so it was easy to check-in for our return flight and print boarding documentation.

 We took breakfast in the main restaurant which was semi al-fresco.
 It was a very nice touch as the weather was good and the bougainvillea was in full bloom.
 The food was good and consisted all the usual fare including continental and cooked buffet breakfast.
+Something for all the family!
 It made a really good start to the day.

 When we went to Venice